masterqsa/masterqsa-netlify-cms/src/pages/index.md

     completion.
 MasterQSA facilitates all aspects of each assessment project and improves consistency, quality and productivity of every person involved in the assessment.
-With MasterQSA, your QSA company can efficiently complete more reports, creating a competitive advantage and enabling you to win more business.
+With MasterQSA, your QSA company can efficiently complete more assessments, creating a competitive advantage and enabling you to win more business.
-  heading: Why MasterQSA
+  heading: Why MasterQSA?
   image: /img/home_2nd-image-benefits.jpg
 pricing:
   heading: Product Pricing